 Dilemmas of labelling others in the search for robust data on inequalities

 Embarking on data collection the Calling the Shots team has frequently found itself in discomfort as conscientious feminist researchers.
 The process is extremely monotonous and raises questions about how proving inequality through data gathering is a gendered task, and just how many numbers are required to make equality happen?
-Indeed, in the past the gathering of statistics was considered feminine work because of women’s supposed “tolerance for painstaking, tedious work”.
+Indeed, in the past the gathering of statistics was considered feminine work because of women’s supposed “tolerance for painstaking, tedious work.”
 Paradoxically, doing research on women in the British film industry is mostly about men in the British film industry, since they make up the majority of workers in the six key roles, and their details are required for comparison.

 Finding biographical information for all the workers in our key roles requires searching through numerous resources, though we tend to start with the IMDb (International Movie Database).
 Where the information is not available on the IMDb itself, there are often links to other web pages and company details that can be used to further investigate.
 Frequently, however, it is necessary to visit multiple sites to obtain all the information for the project.
 These include, but are not limited to: Google, LinkedIn, Facebook, Twitter, production listings sites, on-line newspaper and magazine articles, film company websites, and personal contacts.
 In some cases the challenge is to verify information as referring to the same individual, for example by looking at their personal or work histories, or photographs.
 In more than a few cases, this protracted process does not result in any concrete data at all and the fields are left blank.